brandonhorst/elliptical-datetime/README.md

 - `prepositions`: `Boolean` - defaults to `false`.
 Allow the user to input standard prepositions, in applicable languages.
 In English, this means things like:
     * 'at 3pm' vs '3pm'
-- `seconds`: `Boolean` - defaults to `true`.
-Can the user input times that include seconds?
-If not, `result.seconds` will always be 0.

 ### `Day`